AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Event notification.md

 -   The event notification feature is available in all regions except for the China \(Heyuan\), China \(Guangzhou\), China \(Hohhot\), China \(Ulanqab\), UAE \(Dubai\), and Malaysia \(Kuala Lumpur\)
 -   You can configure up to 10 event notification rules in a region.
 -   Notifications are not sent for TS and M3U8 objects that are generated in RTMP-based stream ingest.
-For more information about RTMP-based stream ingest, see[Overview](/intl.en-US/API Reference/LiveChannel-related operations/Overview.md).
+For more information about RTMP-based stream ingest, see [Overview](/intl.en-US/API Reference/LiveChannel-related operations/Overview.md).

 ## Usage notes